 The following bus/coach services run from the Jaarbeurs area:

 Flixbus – The German bus company also operates coach services to/from Utrecht including Antwerp, Paris and a variety of German cities.
-The bus stop is near the NH Hotel.
+The bus stop is on Westplein near the large NH Hotel.

 NS replacement buses – During periods of maintenance and/or service disruptions, rail replacement buses run from Jaarbeursplein.